 - 1 can coconut milk 14 oz

-- 1 rosemary sprig or 2 tbsp dried and crushed
+- 1 rosemary sprig or 2 tablespoon dried and crushed

-- 2 tsp thyme leaves fresh or dried
+- 2 teaspoon thyme leaves fresh or dried

 - 2 garlic cloves minced